idvhs/idvhs.github.io/about.md

 Focusing on KPI Dashboard (Key Performance Indicator) and Predictive Analytics.
 <br>
 <br>
-Presently I learn the Data Science from scratch from Deutsche Bahn Data Science team as intern (09.2018-02.2019).
+Presently I learn Data Science from scratch from Deutsche Bahn Data Science team as intern (09.2018-02.2019).
 <br>
 <br>
-I will get a M.Sc (February 2019) in Financial Services-Risk Management from the HTW Berlin-University of Applied Sciences.
+I will get a M.Sc (February 2019) in Financial Services-Risk Management from HTW Berlin-University of Applied Sciences.
 My Specializing area in study is Data Analytics (Descriptive, Predictive, and Prescriptive Analytics).
 <br>
 <br>
 I'm interested in exploring the new methode or technology for better insight from data.